AlirioLau/metalkit.github.io/_posts/2019-01-31-intro-to-metal-compute.markdown

 commandEncoder.dispatchThreadgroups(groupsPerGrid, threadsPerThreadgroup: threadsPerGroup)
 ```

 So what's going on there?
 Threads are being dispatched to process data in grids.
 Grids can be 1-, 2- or 3-dimensional.
 In this case you are using a 2D grid because you are processing an image.
-Regardless of dimensionality, however, grids are always split into multiple groups of threads so this equality will always define a grid:
+Regardless of dimensionality, however, grids are always split into multiple groups of threads so this equality will always hold:

 ```
-grid = thread_groups * threads_per_group
+gridSize = groupsPerGrid * threadsPerGroup
 ```

 In the case above you defined a group to have `100 x 10` threads and the grid to have `15 x 90` groups.
 If you run your playground, you should see something like this: